Tiger Nageswara Rao

 Tiger Nageswara Rao is a 2023 Indian Telugu-language period action thriller film written and directed by Vamsee and produced by Abhishek Agarwal.
-The film stars Ravi Teja in the title role alongside Anupam Kher, Jisshu Sengupta, Nupur Sanon (in her film debut), Renu Desai (in her comeback role), Gayatri Bhardwaj, and Murali Sharma.
+The film stars Ravi Teja in the title role alongside Anupam Kher, Jisshu Sengupta, Nupur Sanon, Renu Desai (in her comeback role), Gayatri Bhardwaj, Hareesh Peradi, Sudev Nair and Murali Sharma.
 The music was composed by G. V. Prakash Kumar with cinematography by Kotagiri Venkateswara Rao and editing by R. Madhi.

 The film released worldwide theatrically on 20 October 2023 to mixed reviews from critics and became a box-office bomb.

 Plot

-IB Officer Raghavendra Rajput convenes a meeting with DSP Viswanath Sastry, Delhi Police Commissioner Singh, VIP Security Officer Anuj Gupta, and the Prime Minister’s personal security head Vikram Choudhary to discuss Tiger Nageswara Rao, a notorious thief who dominated Stuartpuram in the 1970s.
+IB Officer Raghavendra Rajput convenes a meeting with DSP Viswanath Sastry, Delhi Police Commissioner Singh, VIP Security Officer Anuj Gupta, and the Prime Minister's personal security head Vikram Choudhary to discuss Tiger Nageswara Rao, a notorious thief who dominated Stuartpuram in the 1970s.

 In 1956, a young Nagi lives in poverty under Yelamanda, a powerful gangster controlling Stuartpuram.
 When Yelamanda refuses to pay his father extra wages, Nagi and his father rob him.
-When his father urges him to return the money, Nagi kills him instead.
-Years later, Nagi is trained by Gajjala Prasad, the region’s criminal mentor.
+When Nagi's father urges him to return the money, Nagi kills him instead.
+Years later, Nagi is trained by Gajjala Prasad, the region's criminal mentor.
 Yelamanda becomes an MLA, with his younger brother Kasi running the local operations.
 During an auction, businessman Angee Seth asks for help stealing a tobacco consignment.
 Kasi refuses, but Nagi accepts and burns down the ship to retrieve it, earning notoriety.

 Nagi develops a relationship with a prostitute, Jayavani, leading to a violent altercation with Circle Inspector Mouli, whom Nagi blinds in one eye.
 Later, Nagi meets a college student, Sara, and falls in love.
-When Kasi kidnaps Sara over her family’s debts, Nagi rescues her, declaring his control over both her and Stuartpuram.
+When Kasi kidnaps Sara over her family's debts, Nagi rescues her, declaring his control over both her and Stuartpuram.
 However, when they plan to elope, Kasi and the police ambush them.
-Sara, humiliated, slaps Nagi and leaves but accidentally dies after being hit by a train.
+Sara, humiliated, slaps Nagi and leaves, but accidentally dies after being hit by a train.

-Nagi is later imprisoned for refusing to reveal the location of smuggled gold but escapes after 14 years, killing Yelamanda’s men and Kasi in revenge.
+Nagi is later imprisoned for refusing to reveal the location of smuggled gold but escapes after 14 years, killing Yelamanda's men and Kasi in revenge.
 Soon after, Rajput receives a threat from Nagi claiming he will rob the PM's residence within 48 hours.
 During heightened security, Nagi disguises himself as the PM, successfully deceiving the team.
-The real PM orders Nagi's immediate encounter.
+The real PM orders Nagi to have an immediate encounter.

 Rajput visits Prasad, who explains that Nagi, despite his crimes, worked to improve Stuartpuram.
 In flashbacks, Nagi defends a young boy mistreated for being from the village, vows to end the corrupt annual auctions, and encourages education through a local teacher.
 He also redistributes flood relief that Yelamanda intended to steal, earning villagers’ respect.
-Nagi plans to establish a tobacco factory to provide employment but lacks the necessary funds and government approval, prompting his gold heist.
+Nagi plans to establish a tobacco factory to provide employment but lacks the necessary funds and government approval, prompting him to commit a gold heist.